 The scientific work conducted by the Laboratory is listed below, according to the division of the Laboratory that performs the test or calibration.

-Some evidence that is submitted is evaluated and/or tested, but may need additional analysis beyond the scope of testing employed at the Jefferson County Regional Crime Laboratory (DNA analysis, blood toxicology other than alcohol, GSR, hair & fiber, paint, etc).
+Some evidence that is submitted is evaluated and/or tested, but may need additional analysis beyond the scope of testing employed at the Jefferson County Regional Crime Laboratory (DNA analysis, blood toxicology other than alcohol, hair & fiber, paint, etc).
 Although preliminary or in some cases partial analysis may be performed at this Laboratory for these cases, it is understood by the submitting agency that these additional tests will not be performed at this facility, and that the evidence may be forwarded to another lab for further analysis, as necessary, at the discretion of the Forensic Scientist assigned to the case.
 Evidence is usually forwarded to the Texas Department of Public Safety Laboratory system, unless other arrangements are made with the submitting agency or prosecuting official.
-Since the Laboratory does not house an IBIS unit, test fires and/or other firearms evidence items may be forwarded to the Harris County Institute of Forensic Sciences for entry into the IBIS system at the discretion of the Scientist assigned to the case, or the Scientist may choose to enter the items into the Harris County Institute of Forensic Sciences IBIS system directly.
+Since the Laboratory does not house an IBIS unit, test fires and/or other firearms evidence items may be forwarded to the Harris County Institute of Forensic Sciences for entry into the IBIS system at the discretion of the Scientist assigned to the case.

 By accepting evidence into the Laboratory, the Laboratory is not agreeing to test all of the items submitted using the entire capabilities of the Laboratory.
 Policies are in force to expedite the sampling and processing of cases, and the Forensic Scientists in the Laboratory will make the final determination of which samples will be tested, and to what extent, as well as which methods will be utilized.
 If deviations from standard methods occur, they shall be technically justified, reviewed and approved before implemented in casework.
 The Laboratory reserves the right to re-test any submitted evidence as part of the Laboratory’s quality control program.
 If a case is re-tested as part of this program, the submitting agency will be notified.

 By submitting evidence to the Laboratory for forensic evaluation or analysis, the submitting agency is agreeing to the Laboratory’s standard of service.
-The submitting agency is also authorizing the Laboratory to select the appropriate method for testing and to make other technical decisions regarding the evidence, as appropriate.
+The submitting agency is also authorizing the Laboratory to select the appropriate methods for testing and to make other technical decisions regarding the reporting of results, as appropriate.